-Generating evidence involves three steps: asking the right research questions, finding or collecting the fit-for-purpose data, and conducting the appropriate analyses.
+Generating evidence involves three steps: asking the right research questions, finding or collecting fit-for-purpose data, and conducting the appropriate analyses.
 The first step in any research is to formulate the research question clearly and accurately.
-The research question should specify the problem or gap in knowledge to be addressed and how it will be investigated in the proposed research.
-The research question should formulate the ‘why’ (main justification for starting the research), the ‘what’ (exposure and endpoints), the ‘who’ (target population), the ‘how’ (main study design) and the ‘when’ (time period of the study) of the research in a way that helps understanding the choice of study objectives and methods.
-It should make it clear whether a hypothesis will be tested and in this case whether the hypothesis is pre-specified or data driven.
-The research question should also state who will be the primary end-users of the study results (e.g. regulators or public health authorities, health technology assessment organisations, payers, pharmaceutical company, research community).
+The research question should stem from the problem or gap in knowledge to be addressed and should be supported by a theoretical framework.
+The research question should be formulated in collaboration with the primary end-users of the study results and state who will be these end-users, e.g. patients, health care professionals, regulators or public health authorities, health technology assessment organisations, payers, pharmaceutical company or research community.
+It should state the ‘why’ (main justification for starting the research), the ‘what’ (exposure and endpoints), the ‘who’ (target population), the ‘how’ (main study design) and the ‘when’ (time period of the study) of the research in a way that helps understanding the choice of study objectives and methods.
+It should make it clear whether a hypothesis will be tested and, in this case, whether the hypothesis is pre-specified or data driven.

-When the study data source is not well characterized or known, a feasibility study should be considered.
+When the study data source is not well characterised or known, a feasibility study should be considered.
 The aim of a feasibility study is not to answer the research question directly but to determine whether the data source could answer it within the expected timelines and what is the required statistical power for the proposed study design.
 Feasibility studies can provide information on the number of people with a specific exposure or outcome, the availability of covariates and the follow up period needed.
 A feasibility study can also provide insights into the potential difficulties which may be encountered in the conduct of the study or which may introduce bias.
+Importance of feasibility assessments before implementing non‐interventional pharmacoepidemiologic studies of vaccines: lessons learned and recommendations for future studies (Pharmacoepidemiol Drug Saf.
+2016;25(12):1397-406) illustrates a vaccine manufacturer’s pragmatic approach for conducting feasibility assessments for post-authorisation studies required to address regulatory requests.
 The ISPE Good pharmacoepidemiology practice (GPP) explains how a data collection method or data source can answer a research question with justifications coming from the feasibility study when relevant.